 - heavy lifting and construction vessels

-For 2008/09 onwards, the decisions in Torr and Spowage require this classification based simply on vessel type to be reconsidered.
-It is no longer possible to class a vessel as either an offshore installation or as a ship, based solely on the vessel type or description.
+For the tax year 2008 to 2009 onwards, the decisions in Torr and Spowage require this classification based simply on vessel type to be reconsidered.
+It’s no longer possible to class a vessel as either an offshore installation or as a ship, based solely on the vessel type or description.

-It is necessary to consider the nature of the duties performed by the vessel.
-For instance, while a diving support vessel is likely in most circumstances to be classed as a ship, in circumstances where it carries out tasks like those of the PSA in Torr (EIM33111), it could be classed as an offshore installation.
+It’s necessary to consider the nature of the duties performed by the vessel.
+For instance, while a diving support vessel is likely in most circumstances to be classed as a ship, in circumstances where it carries out tasks like those of the PSA in Torr, it could be classed as an offshore installation.
 Which definition applies depends on the facts of each case.

 The effect of the decision in Torr

 The PSA performed its duties entirely as a well workover and support vessel.
-The Special Commissioner found that the services carried out by the PSA constituted a relevant use (EIM33103) and that the PSA performed its duties whilst standing or stationed in any waters (EIM33108).
-Consequently the PSA was an offshore installation.
+The Special Commissioner found that the services carried out by the PSA constituted a relevant use (EIM33103) and that the PSA performed its duties whilst standing or stationed in any waters.
+Consequently, the PSA was an offshore installation.

-For 2008/09 onwards, based on the decision in Torr, a support vessel engaged in exploiting mineral resources by means of a well whilst standing or stationed, would be classified as an offshore installation.
+For the tax year 2008 to 2009 onwards, based on the decision in Torr, a support vessel engaged in exploiting mineral resources by means of a well whilst standing or stationed, would be classified as an offshore installation.
 For example, this could apply to DSVs, heavy lifting/construction vessels and WSVs because repair duties were regarded in Torr as part of the process of exploiting mineral resources by means of a well and therefore qualified as a relevant use (EIM33103).

-However, if these vessels do not perform those duties whilst standing or stationed, they remain outside the definition of an offshore installation (EIM33108).
-Nonetheless some support vessels do perform duties while standing or stationed and, after PSA, these are classed as offshore installations instead of ships.
+However, if these vessels do not perform those duties whilst standing or stationed, they remain outside the definition of an offshore installation.
+Nonetheless, some support vessels do perform duties while standing or stationed and, after PSA, these are classed as offshore installations instead of ships.